 Adele Vrana is Co-Director and co-founder of Whose Knowledge?.
 Adele has led business development and partnerships initiatives to help build a more plural and diverse communities in her native country of Brazil and globally.
 She is the former Director of Strategic Partnerships at the Wikimedia Foundation and a 2015 Erasmus Prize laureate on behalf of her work to expand access to Wikipedia in the Global South.
 Adele holds a BA in International Relations and a Master’s Degree in Political Science from the University of Sao Paulo.
 When not re-imagining what the internet of the future would look like and advocating for that online, Adele spends most of her time raising two feminist boys, reading black feminists from the Global South, and spending time with her friends from close and afar.

 Anasuya Sengupta is Co-Director and co-founder of Whose Knowledge?.
 She has led initiatives in India and the USA, across the global South, and internationally for over 20 years, to amplify marginalised voices in virtual and physical worlds.
 She is the former Chief Grantmaking Officer at the Wikimedia Foundation, former Regional Program Director at the Global Fund for Women, and a 2017 Shuttleworth Foundation Fellow.
-She received a 2018 Internet and Society award from the Oxford Internet Institute.
+She received a 2018 Internet and Society award from the Oxford Internet Institute, and is on the Scholars’ Council for UCLA’s Center for Critical Internet Inquiry.
 Anasuya holds an MPhil in Development Studies from the University of Oxford, where she studied as a Rhodes Scholar.
 She also has a BA in Economics (Honours) from Delhi University.
-When not rabble-rousing online, Anasuya builds and breaks pots, takes long walks by the water and in the forest, and contorts herself into yoga poses.
+When not rabble-rousing online, Anasuya builds and breaks pots and poems, takes long walks by the water and in the forest, and contorts herself into yoga poses.

 Ashima Bhardwaj is the Operations Coordinator for Whose Knowledge?.
 She has worked, over the last ten years, in various capacities from human resource management to operations management to public outreach.
 She is experienced in designing and implementing international inclusion and diversity programs, training workshops and public speaking.
 She strongly believes in the lifelong process of learning, unlearning and relearning; and is passionate about using her skills and experiences to create change in communities around the world.
 She is the former Director of Operations at The Rules Foundation, and Associate Director of International Programs at UNESCO Center for Peace.
 Ashima holds an MBA in Human Resource Management from Uttarakhand Technical University, India, as well as a Masters in English Literature from Garhwal University, India.
 When not tallying accounting spreadsheets, Ashima spends her time with family, cooking up traditional dishes, writing poems and reading books with the kids.